 How to Compress for Composition With Photography Lenses

 Higher focal length lenses compress an image and make people’s faces look more pleasing.
-This concept can be useful when it comes to composing your photos by controlling how the background elements are and how much background is seen in the image.
+This concept can be useful when it comes to composing your photos by controlling how large the background elements are and how much background is seen in the image.

 In this lesson, you’ll learn how to use focal length to change the composition of background elements.